Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective

-To tackle this problem, I assume that $\lambda_{i}$ is drawn from an underlying skill distribution $f$ and estimate this distribution by pooling the information from the whole cross-section.
-In terms of modeling $f$, the parametric Gaussian density misses many features in real-world data, such as asymmetricity, heavy tails, and multiple peaks.
+To tackle this problem, I assume that $\lambda_{i}$ is drawn from an underlying skill distribution $f$ and estimate this distribution by combining information from the whole panel.
+In terms of modeling $f$, the parametric Gaussian density misses many features in real-world data, such as asymmetry, heavy tails, and multiple peaks.
 For example, as good ideas are scarce, the skill distribution of young firms may be highly skewed.
-In this sense, the challenge now is how we can model $f$ more carefully and flexibly.
-Here I estimate $f$ via a nonparametric Bayesian approach where the prior is constructed from a mixture model and allows for correlation between $\lambda_{i}$ and the initial condition $y_{i0}$ (i.e.\ a correlated random effects model).
+This calls for a flexible modeling of $f$, and here I estimate $f$ via a nonparametric Bayesian approach where the prior is constructed from a mixture model and allows for correlation between $\lambda_{i}$ and the initial condition $y_{i0}$ (i.e.\ a correlated random effects model).

-Conditional on $f$, we can, intuitively speaking, treat it as a prior distribution and combine it with firm-specific data to obtain the firm-specific posterior.
-In a special case where the common parameters are set to $\beta=0$ and $\sigma^{2}=1$, the firm-specific posterior is characterized by Bayes' theorem,
+Conditional on $f$, we can treat it as a prior distribution and combine it with firm-specific data to obtain the firm-specific posterior via Bayes' theorem.
+In a special case where the common parameters are $\left(\beta,\sigma^{2}\right)=\left(0,1\right)$, the firm-specific posterior is